spencerfliao/notes/content/Self-help/Personal Development/The Gifts of Imperfection.md

 > “If you need to refuel and losing yourself online is fun and relaxing, then do it.
 If not, do something deliberately relaxing.
 Find something inspiring to do rather than something soul-sucking.
 Then, last but not least, get up and do it!”
 I closed my laptop, said a little prayer to remind myself to be self-compassionate, and watched a movie on Netflix that I’d been dying to see.
 It was exactly what I needed.
 It wasn’t the old Dig Deep—the pushing through.
 I didn’t force myself to start working or to do something productive.
 Rather, I prayerfully, intentionally, and thoughtfully did something restorative. – Page 29

-> Rather than thinking, I’m the only one, we start thinking, I can’t believe it!
-You too?
-I’m normal?
-I thought it was just me!
-Once we start to see the big picture, we are better able to reality-check our shame triggers and the messages and expectations that we’re never good enough. – Page 104
-> > This is a note for testing and I want to say that I’ve got nothing else to say

 > Trying to co-opt or win over someone like that guy is always a mistake, because it means trading in your authenticity for approval.
 You stop believing in your worthiness and start hustling for it. – Page 34

 > When the shame winds are whipping all around me, it’s almost impossible to hold on to any perspective or to recall anything good about myself.
 I went right into the bad self-talk of God, I’m such an idiot.
 Why did I do that? – Page 34

 > Shame hates it when we reach out and tell our story.
 It hates having words wrapped around it—it can’t survive being shared.
 Shame loves secrecy.
 The most dangerous thing to do after a shaming experience is hide or bury our story. – Page 35

-> Rather than thinking, I’m the only one, we start thinking, I can’t believe it!
-You too?
-I’m normal?
-I thought it was just me!
-Once we start to see the big picture, we are better able to reality-check our shame triggers and the messages and expectations that we’re never good enough. – Page 104
->>This is a note for testing and I want to say that I’ve got nothing else to say

 > We definitely want to avoid the following: – Page 35